 The rules you must follow about notification and consultation with property owners are in the Telecommunications Code of Practice 2018.

-You also need to consult with the local council if you are installing a mobile phone base station in their area.
+You also need to consult with the local council and residents nearby if you are installing a mobile phone base station in their area.

 The rules on how you must consult are in the Mobile Phone Base Station Industry Code.